UPCOPY

 OPTIONS

-The latest versions, (after 6/2009) have enhanced option usage.
+The latest versions, (after 6/2009, wow is this program old) have enhanced option usage.
 The options can also now be literal words preceded by the double -- (minus) signs.
 This syntax is similar to the *IX formats.
-The enhanced options are not included here.
-You should check the help screen of the program to see any particular option which has this format implemented. an example would be: instead of the -d path\folder, you could use: --destination=path\folder, or instead of the -S fileoption, you could use: --list=file_containing_list_to_copy.
+An example would be: instead of the -d path\folder, you could use:

 Format NOTE When an option is listed of the following format: -option + filename: the plus sign (+) is indicated to mean that you must include an item following the option.
 DO NOT INCLUDE the plus (+) in the command line.